Liu-Hy/NS-ViT/rebuttal.md

 > This paper shows training with https://arxiv.org/abs/1808.08750 augmenting salt-and-pepper ...

 > The application to model patenting is not clear to me at all ...

+The model patenting references to the exact nullspace noise which is derived from the linear patch embedding layer of the ViTs.
+It is true that nullspace noise might not be unique to a particular instance of the model, however, by generating a large number of such noise samples we can confidently pursue any violations.
+Cases where exact nullspace is not a viable solution, we can employ approximated noise in a similar fashion of synthesizing many samples and performing verificaiton.

 > I’m not sure what insight this work sheds in terms of how transformer models are robust to input perturbations ...